 It’s a day to see something new, be out in nature, explore, shake off a bit of this Spring fever.
 But where should you go?

-We’ve rounded up a few of the best ideas for short breaks and day trips from Sydney and Melbourne, to get you out and making the most of this glorious, too-brief season.
+We’ve rounded up a few of the best ideas for short breaks and day trips from Sydney, Melbourne and Brisbane, to get you out and making the most of this glorious, too-brief season.
 We’d love to hear your ideas, too – let us know in the comments if you have a favourite spring break spot.

 1: Flower festivals